Ada-Developers-Academy/core-unit-1/intro-to-tests/practice-intro-to-pytest.md

 FAILED main.py::test_mystery_function - TypeError: mystery_function() takes 0 positional arguments but 2 were given
 ```

+* The line marked `>` shows the line where the error was encountered.
+* The line marked `E` shows _what_ error was encountered.
+* `main.py:31: TypeError` reinforces that a TypeError occurred during the test.
+* In the summary, the `FAILED` notice repeats any error messages from this test and any others which may have been found.
 ##### !end-explanation
 ### !end-challenge
 <!-- prettier-ignore-end -->